 What is meat?

 Meat contains all the nutrients needed for our body in the best-balanced form and proportions.
-Our digestive system has been evolved mostly to digest animal food rather than plant food.
+Our digestive system has evolved mostly to digest animal food rather than plant food.
 The digestive juices break down all the meat we consume, and we do not need any bacterial help as with plant food, often resulting in unpleasant side effects such as abdominal distention and gas formation.

-From 20 amino acid-building blocks of proteins- we can make inside our body only 11, and the remaining 9, called essential amino acids, must be consumed with food.
+Of 20 amino acid-building blocks of proteins- we can make inside our body, only 11, and the remaining 9, called essential amino acids, must be consumed with food.
 Both animal and plant food contain all 20 amino acids but in varying proportions.
 Meat contains all essential amino acids, which makes it high-quality protein, while plant foods often contain “incomplete” proteins.
 Moreover, plant proteins are harder to digest and are absorbed more slowly.

 Digestibility refers to the proportion of food that becomes available to absorb in our body as nutrients: amino acids (proteins), triglycerides and cholesterol (fats) and carbs (sugars), water, vitamins, and minerals.
-According to the “Mayo Clinic,” it takes up to 24-72 hours to digest red meat depending on the condition of the person’s health.
+According to the “Mayo Clinic,” it takes up to 24-72 hours to digest red meat, depending on the condition of the person’s health.